Okta vs Microsoft Entra ID: Identity Provider Comparison (2026)

 Conditional Access is where the policy logic lives: rules that say "if a user is on an unmanaged device and signing in from outside the corporate network, require step-up MFA and block access to sensitive SharePoint sites."

 Entra Conditional Access is the most mature policy engine in the market.
 Microsoft has been building and refining it for a decade.
-Named Locations, device compliance signals from Intune, sign-in risk from Entra ID Protection, authentication strength policies, and Continuous Access Evaluation (CAE) — which revokes tokens in near-real-time when risk changes — make Entra Conditional Access the standard other vendors are measured against.
+Named Locations, device compliance signals from Intune, sign-in risk from Entra ID Protection, authentication strength policies, and Continuous Access Evaluation (CAE): which revokes tokens in near-real-time when risk changes: make Entra Conditional Access the standard other vendors are measured against.
+Our [Entra ID Conditional Access setup guide](/blog/microsoft-entra-id-conditional-access-setup) walks through configuring these policies from scratch.

 Okta Adaptive MFA and Dynamic Zones provide comparable functionality.
 For organizations with diverse app environments (non-Microsoft), Okta's policies apply uniformly across all integrated applications without requiring separate Microsoft licenses.
 Entra Conditional Access policies apply natively to Microsoft apps and to SAML/OIDC apps, but the depth of signals is richer for Microsoft apps.